Peoria Slip and Fall Lawyer

 Claims typically involve dangerous conditions on a property owner's premises.
 For example, a slip and fall accident occurs when a person slips or trips and falls on an area of either water or ice or some other substance that renders the floor in a particular location slippery.

-Often the plaintiff's slip and fall attorneys will turn to forensics experts to determine the cause of the fall.
+Often the plaintiff’s slip-and-fall attorneys will turn to forensics experts to determine the cause.
 These experts typically take measurements, videotape accident scenes, and take photos of the slip and fall injuries sustained by the victim.

 Peoria Slip and Falls & Wrongful Death

-Surviving family members who lost a loved one in a fatal East Peoria slip and fall accident have a legal right to file a civil lawsuit citing wrongful death.
-These cases typically involve dangerous conditions on a property owner's premises.
+Surviving family members who lost a loved one in a fatal East Peoria slip-and-fall accident have the legal right to file a civil lawsuit citing wrongful death.
+These cases typically involve dangerous conditions on a property owner’s premises.

 Qualifying family members typically include surviving spouses, children, grandchildren, parents, grandparents, and siblings.
 In addition, every family member is entitled to file a wrongful death case seeking financial compensation.